 - nurses as change agents

-- nurse as a change agent role journal
+- the nurse as a change agent

-- nurse change agent
+- nursing change agent

-- nurse as change agent
+- nurses as change agent

-- role of change agent in nursing
+- define: change agent nursing